TheFreeWeb/FreeSearcher/README.md

 # FreeSearcher

-> A simple windows CLI application for accessing pirated media.
+A simple windows CLI application for accessing ripped media.
 These are all checked by us, and are 100% safe.

 -THIS IS A WORK IN PROGRESS!-